KristinaMariaSoerensen/projects-2019-chx/dataproject/README.md

 In this workbook I analyze the data generated in *CSF data generation* by:
 - Making a barplot showing outbreaks over time divided on oubreaks among domestic pig (swine) and wild boar
 - Making a map plotting all outbreaks

+**Dependencies**

+Apart from standard packages the project uses the Basemap package from matplotlip.

+*from mpl_toolkits.basemap import Basemap*

+Can be installed in the terminal using Anaconda as packagemanager by:
+' conda install -c conda-forge basemap'